The Environment Effects Act 1978 in Victoria requires an assessment of the potential environmental impacts of a proposed development.

 An EES is the most comprehensive and robust assessment process available in Victoria.
 The EES will provide an integrated and transparent examination of the proposed project and its environmental effects.

 The EES is expected to be on public exhibition in 2026.
-During this period, the public can make submissions on the EES.
+During this period, the public can make submissions to the EES process.

 The project was also referred to the Australian Government under the Commonwealth’s Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The delegate for the former Minister for the Environment determined in June 2024 that the project is a ‘controlled action’ requiring assessment and approval under the EPBC Act.
 The provisions for the Australian Government’s controlled action decision under the EPBC Act are: